Army and Navy Sustainable Transport Package

 The overview video also describes how it would work, highlighting key features and summarising the journey time improvements for different transport users*

-*The visualisations were based on the latest designs prior to the public consultation in August 2021, however, the statistics have now been updated to reflect the latest predicted jounrey time improvements following post-consultation design changes and refinement to traffic signal timings.
+*The visualisations were based on the latest designs prior to the public consultation in August 2021, however, the statistics were updated in March 2022 to reflect the revised predicted journey time improvements following post-consultation design changes and refinement to traffic signal timings.
+There have been further slight changes to these estimates following our latest traffic modelling.

 Revised layout proposed for Van Diemans Road

-Following feedback, a revised layout is now being proposed for Van Diemans Road.
+Following feedback during the public consultation, a revised layout is now proposed for Van Diemans Road.

 Under the option included in the consultation, a two-way segregated cycleway was proposed on the eastern side of Van Diemans Road and the existing lanes for general traffic were to be maintained (notably, with two lanes northbound/on the approach to the Army and Navy junction).
 To provide space to accommodate this, it was proposed that existing permit parking bays in Van Diemans Road would be removed.